sfeister/sidekick-epics-docs/README.md

 # sidekick-epics-docs
 Sidekick Epics Documentation

-This repository holds markdown files to generate the Sidekick Epics documentation website: https://sidekickscience.com
+This repository holds markdown files to generate the Sidekick documentation website (hosted through GitHub Pages, of this repository): https://sidekickscience.com